lwsjs/local-web-server/README.md

 ### Mock Responses

-Mock a data service, serve any custom/dynamic content.
+Mocks give you full control over the response headers and body returned to the client.
+They can be used to return anything from a simple html string to a resourceful REST API.
+Typically, they're used to mock services but can be used for anything.

-A mock definition maps a route to a response.
-Mock a home page.
+In the config, define an array called `mocks`.
+Each mock definition maps a <code>[route](http://expressjs.com/guide/routing.html#route-paths)</code> to a `response`.
+A simple home page:
 ```json
 {
   "mocks": [